zonneplan/KiBot/README.md

 * Gerbers, drills and drill maps for a fab in their favourite format
 * Fab docs for the assembler, including the BoM (Bill of Materials), costs spreadsheet and board view
 * Pick and place files
-* PCB 3D model in STEP and VRML format
+* PCB 3D model in STEP, VRML and PCB3D formats
 * PCB 3D render in PNG format
 * Compare PCB/SCHs
 * Panelization